Saint Paul Chamber Music Institute

-The application period for the 2019 SPCMI has closed.
-Please check back next year for information about the 2020 Saint Paul Chamber Music Institute!
+Please check back in early 2020 for information about the next Saint Paul Chamber Music Institute!

 Each student lives in a single air-conditioned dorm room and has chamber music coachings, private lessons, and performance opportunities.
 Dorms, meals and recreation facilities are on the beautiful campus of Macalester College in the heart of the culturally rich Twin Cities of St. Paul and Minneapolis.
 The institute is held at The Saint Paul Conservatory of Music, a few minutes’ walk from the dormitory and dining hall.
 The Saint Paul Conservatory of Music (SPCM) is a nonprofit music school, founded in 1985, that provides music lessons, group classes, camps, and performances in Saint Paul and the surrounding communities.
 SPCM offers high quality musical education to students of all ages taught by a world-class faculty of working musicians.
 We enrich the lives of our students and of our audiences through the joy of music.